slothbear/gittyup/README.md

 # adcopu

-New users to git and Heroku sometimes have trouble with the syntax of the git commands required to deploy an application to Heroku.
-This wrapper combines the git add, commit, and push commands needed.
+New users to git and Heroku sometimes have trouble with the syntax and arguments of the git commands required to deploy an application to Heroku.
+This wrapper combines the git add, commit, and push commands.

 The command has no arguments.
 The user is prompted for a commit message.
 The wrapper contains no error handling, so the user will receive errors from git.

-## Installation
+## installation
 If you have a Gemfile, add adcopu.
 Otherwise, install it like this:

     $ gem install adcopu

-## Usage
+## usage

-Typical usage:
+typical usage:

     $ adcopu
-    enter commit message (blank to exit)> Added all the things [master 318bd11] Added all the things
+    enter commit message (blank to exit)> New site title [master 318bd11] New site title
      1 files changed, 2 insertions(+), 0 deletions(-)

-    ... wait for push to start, then ...
+*wait for push to start, then*

-    ... lots of messages from Heroku ...
+*lots of messages from Heroku*

-    Counting objects: 8, done.
-    Delta compression using up to 2 threads.
-    ... and more until it ends like this ...
+*until the push ends like this*

     To git@heroku.com:awesomeproject.git
        13f987c..aceaf78  master -> master
     $

+## detailed operation
+All code is in [bin/adcopu](https://github.com/slothbear/adcopu/blob/master/bin/adcopu).
+An error from any system command causes adcopu to exit.

+Since adcopu is designed for beginning users, it assumes you are committing to and pushing the 'master' branch.
+If you know enough to have other branches, you probably don't need adcopu.

+The script performs these steps:

+1. `git status` If this command fails, the current directory is probably not a git repository.
+1. `git status` If this command provides no output, then there are no changed files to commit.
+1. `git add --all` Add new, changed, and removed files to the index.
+1. Prompt the user for a commit message.
+If no message is entered, the script exits.
+1. `git commit --message <message>` Record changes to the repository.
+1. `git push heroku master` Deploy the updated repository to Heroku.

+For every system command performed, the exit status of the operation is passed back via `exit $?.exitstatus`.

-## Tests
+## tests
-You can find the nicely formatted test suite at [Relish](http://relishapp.com/slothbear/adcopu).
+The nicely formatted test suite is available at [Relish](http://relishapp.com/slothbear/adcopu).

-## Contributing
+## contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)